 I’ve been using Adobe Illustrator for nine years now, and this year I decided to give CorelDRAW a try because finally, the Mac version is available again!
 So, I tested it for a couple of months and you can read my full CorelDraw review for more details.

 In this article, I’ll share with you some of my thoughts about CorelDRAW and Adobe Illustrator.

 If you are a Mac user just like me, I assume you’re already pretty familiar with what Adobe Illustrator is, right?
-In short, is design software for creating vector graphics, drawings, posters, logos, typefaces, presentations, and other artworks.
+In short, is design software for creating vector graphics, drawings, posters, logos, custom fonts, presentations, and other artworks.
 This vector-based program is made for graphic designers.

-CorelDRAW, on the other hand, is a suite of design and image editing software that designers use to create online or digital ads, illustrations, design products, design architectural layouts, etc.
+CorelDRAW, on the other hand, is a suite of design and image editing software that designers use to create online or digital ads, illustrations, design products, architectural layouts, etc.

 Read on to find out which one wins where.

 Table of Contents